-Arbitration agreement not to be discharged by death of party thereto.
-67. (1) An arbitration agreement shall not be discharged by the death of any party thereto either as respects the deceased or as respects any other party, but shall, in such event, be enforceable by or against the legal representative of the deceased.
+67. (1) An arbitration agreement shall not be discharged by the Arbitration agreement not to death of any party thereto either as respects the deceased or as respects any be discharged by other party, but shall, in such event, be enforceable by or against the legal death of party representative of the deceased.